Thulium-Drake/ansible-utils/README.md

 * retrieve_vault.sh: this script is able to retrieve an Ansible vault password from a GPG encrypted file
 * runansible: this script wraps ansible-playbook in some options I like to use
+* gpgkey: not specifically for Ansible, but will check if GPG keys are loaded in an gpg-agent (for unattended use)
+* update_checkout: also not specifically for Ansible, but will update a Git checkout and any submodules present

 ## Setup retrieve_vault.sh
 The idea behind this script is to retrieve the GPG encrypted ansible-vault key from a file.